russellrd/Whisper/README.txt

 Whisper Chat Application

+In order to start the backend server locally (must be done before .apk file is started):
+	1. Open a CMD / Terminal to the project directory
+	2. Navigate into the backend directory
+	3. Install any requirements for the application
+		- `pip3 install -r requirement.txt`
+	3. Run the python `app.py` file
+		- This is usually done through `python3 app.py`
+		- The program should say that it is running on localhost port 4321
+			- localhost:4321

 In order to run the Whisper chat application .apk file:
 	1. Start Android Studio to the Home page
 	2. Click on the Virtual Device Manager